 In this episode of San Diego Health, host Susan Taylor and SCORE medical director Darryl D’Lima, MD, discuss advances in orthopedic research, and how stem cells derived from a patient’s bone marrow are already being used to regenerate tissue lost to osteoarthritis, although for reasons under investigation, some respond to it better than others.

 Dr. D’Lima also outlines his predictions for the future of orthopedic research, which could include the 3-D printing of living tissue inside a patient’s body.

-The Scripps Clinic Shiley Center for Orthopaedic Research and Education (SCORE) was established in 1983 by Clifford Colwell, MD, and funded by a donation from local philanthropist Darlene Shiley.
+The Shiley Center for Orthopaedic Research and Education (SCORE) at Scripps Clinic was established in 1983 by Clifford Colwell, MD, and funded by a donation from local philanthropist Darlene Shiley.

 Physicians and scientists at SCORE are working toward toward finding safe and effective solutions to solve orthopedic problems, including using 3-D devices to print out living cartilage cells that can be injected into arthritic knees to regrow healthy cartilage tissue.

 In 2004 Dr. Colwell implanted the world’s first electronic knee, or “e-knee,” into a patient at Scripps Green Hospital.
 The electronic knee functions like a regular knee joint replacement but contains a computer chip that measures forces inside the knee while the patient participates in various activities.

 Darryl D’Lima, MD, medical director at SCORE, has conducted extensive orthopedic research using the e-knee, which has led to the development of better knee implants and improved rehabilitation protocols following knee replacement surgery.

 Osteoarthritis is the most common joint disorder.
 It is due to aging and wear and tear on a joint.